AdobeDocs/analytics-1.4-apis/docs/data-sources-api/methods/r_uploadDataDataSources.md

 ## Response

-Boolean, true on success, otherwise false if no error occurs.
+Boolean, true on success, otherwise false (one case is if Data Sources is internally not able to write on FTP it will return false ).

 **Parent topic:** [Methods](../methods/c_data_sources_methods_1.4.md)